ibexa/documentation-user/docs/content_management/translate_content.md

 !!! note "Translations management limitations"

     Content types that use Page Builder or Form Builder do not support the side-by-side translation view and open in the standard single-language editor instead.
-    Additionally, content types that use Form Builder do not support automatic translation and you can only translate them manually.

-    When a content type that uses Page Builder is automatically translated, only the following are translated:

-    - The page's title and description
+    When a content type that uses Page Builder is automatically translated, only the page's title and description are translated.
-    - Names of page blocks
-    - Plain text on page blocks
-    - Richtext fields on page blocks
+    When a content type that uses Form Builder is automatically translated, only the forms's title is translated.

     Also, product attributes are not translatable and they are inactive in the side-by-side translation view.